bbc blue planet II: live in concert

 Classic Melbourne attended and reviewed the concert.
 Read the full review here.

-17 October 2015 - Motets in the Cathedral - Sacred Heart Cathedral, Bendigo
+Saturday 17 October 2015, Sacred Heart Cathedral, Bendigo

 American Songbook was a cocktail evening featuring classics from the golden era of the Broadway musical, including songs by George Gershwin, Cole Porter, Irving Berlin & Jerome Kern.
 The group mastered a number exciting and new arrangements of these well-loved tunes in a program that went off with a bang.